 The western diet is typically high in saturated fatty acids and free sugars, which can lead to chronic activation of the image immune system and innovation of the adaptive immune system.
 Obesity also prompts lower response to viral infections as it is a maintained state of inflammation (Calder, 2020).

-Given that the elderly and African American community have a greater inherent sensitivity to inflammatory modulators, consumption of unhealthy diets by these groups could pose an amplified risk to severe COVID-19 pathology.
+Given that the older adult and African American community have a greater inherent sensitivity to inflammatory modulators, consumption of unhealthy diets by these groups could pose an amplified risk to severe COVID-19 pathology.
 Indeed, studies show that consuming healthy foods has a rapid anti-inflammatory effect, even in the presence of obesity pathology.
 In addition to potential lung damage, the possible impacts on neurological function are significant.
 This is because it is known that peripheral inflammatory events can evoke an exaggerated and persistent neural inflammatory response in vulnerable individuals.

-There have been instances of dementia in the elderly following viral infection including respiratory viruses such as influenza.
+There have been instances of dementia in older adults following viral infection including respiratory viruses such as influenza.
 High amounts of fruits and vegetables, wholegrain bread and other starchy foods, oily fish etc., boost immune function.

 For more information watch these videos of Professor Philip Calder – an expert in the immune system: